 - If you can, back up your iPhone to iCloud, iTunes, or Finder before put your iPhone in DFU mode.

-- NEW: Macs running macOS Catalina 10.15 or newer use Finder to DFU restore iPhones.
+- Macs running macOS Catalina 10.15 or newer use Finder to DFU restore an iPhone.

-How To Put An iPhone In DFU Mode
+How To Put An iPhone 7 Or Older In DFU Mode

 - Plug your iPhone into your computer and open iTunes if you have a Mac running macOS Mojave 10.14 or a PC.
 Open Finder if you have a Mac running macOS Catalina 10.15 or newer.
 It doesn’t matter if your iPhone is on or off.